dnp3/opendnp3-guide/mkdoc/docs/api/masters.md

 };
 ```

-Opendnp3 supports multiple commands per request on both the master and the outstation.
-To issue a command, you must
+Opendnp3 supports multiple commands per request on both the master and the outstation, however, for convenience there are overloaded
-build a _CommandSet_, which is a collection of headers.
+methods to issue a single command of each type .
+You can use these overloads or build a _CommandSet_, which is a collection of headers.

 ```c++
 CommandSet commands;